-Meet last year’s judges
+Meet this year’s judges

 Nec dubitamus multa iter quae et nos invenerat.
 Paullum deliquit, ponderibus modulisque suis ratio utitur.
 Hi omnes lingua, institutis, legibus inter se differunt.